acenet-arc/ACENET_Summer_School_Dask/_episodes/computations.md

 teaching: 15
 exercises: 10
 questions:
-- "What happens when I use Dask for real computations?"
+- "What happens when I use Dask for \"real\" computations?"
+- "How can I see CPU efficiency of a SLURM Job?"
 objectives:
 - ""
 keypoints: